trevordbunch/cis411_lab0_req/labreports/Lab_m-shoul.md

 * B.2 - Order Tracking: Students must have the ability to track their orders in real-time and recieve updates on the status of their delivery.
 (Busy Student)
 * B.3 - Feasibility: The system must be able to limit orders based on staff capacity at all locations on Campus.
 (Dining Services)
 * B.4 - Delivery: The system must have the ability to deliver meals within 15 minutes after the food has been prepared.
 (Ben Clarke)
-* B.5 - Options: The system will offer a variety of meal options to accomodate for dietary restrictions and allergies.
+* B.5 - Options: The system will offer a variety of meal options to accommodate for dietary restrictions and allergies.

 ### 2.2 User
 * U.1 - Options: The user must have access to a variety of meal options, including options for dietary restrictions and allergies.
 (Health Expert)
 * U.2 - Payment: The user must be able make payments securely, with multiple options available such as Falcon Dollars or credit/debit.
 (Dining Services)
-* U.3 - Convienence: The user must be able to place an order and have it delivered to a specified location with minimal waiting time.
+* U.3 - Convenience: The user must be able to place an order and have it delivered to a specified location with minimal waiting time.
 (Ben Clarke)
-* U.4 - Order Tracking: The user must be able to track their order and recieve updates on the expected delivery time. **SOURCE**
+* U.4 - Order Tracking: The user must be able to track their order and receive updates on the expected delivery time. **SOURCE**
 * U.5 - User Interface: The user must be able to navigate the ordering process easily and with minimal confusion. **SOURCE**

 ### 2.3 Functional
-* F.1 - Online System: The system must allow customers to place their orders online, including selecting menu items, speficying delivery locations, and making payments. **SOURCE**
+* F.1 - Online System: The system must allow customers to place their orders online, including selecting menu items, specifying delivery locations, and making payments. **SOURCE**
 * F.2 - Payment: The system must be able to securely process payment from students using Dining Dollars, Ala Carte, credit/debit cards, or mobile payments.
 (Ben Clarke)
 * F.3 - Inventory: The system must be able to track and update inventory, ensuring that menu items are available for students to order.
 (Joe McGillen)
-* F.4 - Reciept: The system must send an email reciept subsequent to the online transaction.
+* F.4 - Receipt: The system must send an email receipt  subsequent to the online transaction.
 (Credit Card User)
-* F.5 - Delivery: The system must provide an anticipated delivery time prior to allowing the user confirm the order.
+* F.5 - Delivery: The system must provide an anticipated delivery time prior to allowing the user to confirm the order.
 (Joe McGillen)
 * F.5 - Delivery Management: The system must be able to track the location of the delivery personnel to ensure orders are delivered to the correct location on campus. **SOURCE**
-* F.6 - Feedback: The system must have a way to handle customer issues and recieve feedback to improve future performance. **SOURCE**
+* F.6 - Feedback: The system must have a way to handle customer issues and receive feedback to improve future performance. **SOURCE**

 ### 2.4 Non-Functional
 * N.1 - Speed: The system must be able to handle a high volume of orders and respond to student requests quickly and efficiently. **SOURCE**
 * N.2 - Reliability: The system must be available to students at all times with minimal downtime for maintenance. **SOURCE**
-* N.3 - Maintainabilty: The system must be easy to maintain and update, with clear documentation for troubleshooting. **SOURCE**
+* N.3 - Maintainability: The system must be easy to maintain and update, with clear documentation for troubleshooting. **SOURCE**
 * N.4 - Security: The system must have security measures in place to protect student data and adhere to Messiah regulations. **SOURCE**
 * N.5 - Accessibility: The system must be accessible to all users, including those with disabilities.**SOURCE**
 * N.6 - Performance: The system must render pages within 1 second of any event or user application. **SOURCE**